 The Great Teaching, Inspired Learning reforms have a key focus on beginning teachers receiving high quality induction to support their entry to the profession and to enhance their teaching skills.

-The Department has introduced a new model of enabling support that provides increased release time for all permanent beginning teachers as well as release time for experienced teachers to mentor beginning teachers.
+The Department has introduced a new model of enabling support that provides increased release time for all eligible beginning teachers as well as release time for experienced teachers to mentor beginning teachers.

 This resource, Strong start, Great teachers sits alongside the new model of support.
 Together these two components are designed to ensure schools have access to a framework of support to guide the development of their school-based induction programs.